mRSun15/mcpmark/tasks/filesystem/folder_structure/structure_analysis/description.md

 Count the following information for the entire directory structure:

 - total number of files
-- total number of folders
+- total number of folders (exclude the folder named "complex structure")
 - total size of the hole folder (in bytes, include .DS_Store only in this subtask)

 **Format (one item per line):**